Sola, Norway: Geography

-The municipality of Sola lies on the west side of the Stavanger Peninsula, south of the Hafrsfjorden.
+Sola Municipality lies on the west side of the Stavanger Peninsula, south of the Hafrsfjord.
 The municipality sits just about 5 km from the centres of the cities of Stavanger and Sandnes.
 The island of Rott lies just off the western coast of Sola.
 The Fladholmen Lighthouse lies just off shore of the village of Tananger in northern Sola.
+The highest point in the municipality is the 101.84 m tall mountain Kjerrberget.

+Stavanger Municipality is located to the northeast, Sandnes Municipality is located to the east, Klepp Municipality is located to the south, and Kvitsøy Municipality is located to the northwest.